 - Copy of Passport (valid for at least 6 more months).

 - Bank letter or statement showing ‘proof of funds’, equivalent to $1500 per month of study.

-Pay JUST.Go – Intensive English Course (F1) – minimum 12 weeks
+- Pay JUST.Go – Intensive English Course (F1) – Minimum of 2 Months

 - Email to firstname.lastname@example.org